Carburetor

 Also: WJ 68

-1 compatible model
+1 associated model record

 Some links may be affiliate links.
 Match the OEM number, dimensions, and model variant before buying.